blazejgolaszewski/guava_presentation/README.md

-Predicate - check if country has a capital city defined Predicates.and
++Predicate - check if country has a capital city defined +Predicates.and
 Predicates.containsPattern ??
 CharMatcher - one example
 Joiner.skipNulls()